christianmaierger/chat_web_app/README.md

 npm audit fix (optional)
 ```
-Please in case of assignment_02_maier_christian do this for both client and server in folders:
-assignment_02_maier_christian/client and assignment_02_maier_christian/server
+You can spare this steps, if you just want to build a Docker Image and run app in a container

 ### Executing program

-For the server put host/port in the .env file, default is localhost and 8080
+For the server put host/port in the .env/Dockerfile file, default is localhost and 8080 (websocket), 3000 (express)

 ```
 npm start (for server)

-npm run start-client (to start up client in browser)
 ```

+Then visit host:port/index in your browser - default running on your machine it would be: localhost:3000/index
-For Client in Browser just use host and port, default "localhost" and "8080"
+For connection to chat in Browser just use host and port, default "localhost" and "8080"

 ### Executing with Docker